justinesmithies/sxmo-alarm/README.md

 sudo ./sxmo-alarm from the directory that you installed it.

-I've also supplied my .Xresources ( Gives the yellow / black theme ), picom.cof and modified conky.conf to work with the transparency.
+I've also supplied my .Xresources ( Gives the yellow / black theme ), picom.conf and modified conky.conf to work with the transparency.